The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 In 534AD the authority of Bishop of Rome is codified in Roman civil Law.

-A Nicolaitan church compromises with the state, seeks favors from the state, and goes into business with the state, and becomes just as political and powerful as the state, and then Lords it over its subjects.
-Again we remember Luke 22,25 says it wasn't meant to be like this for His "Jewish" apostles.
+A Nicolaitan church compromises with the state, seeks favors from the gentile state, and goes into business with the gentile state, and becomes just as political and powerful as the gentile state, and then Lords it over its subjects.
+Again we remember Luke 22,25 says it wasn't meant to be like this for His fellow "Jewish" apostles (we gentiles must realize that we are grafted into Jesus' Eastern religious tradition of conciliar service rather than him grafted into our Western tradition of hierarchical service based on the gentile political model of the nations).

 9. 625AD Conquering of Jerusalem by Eastern Roman Empire ("Byzantium") after Israel joins Persian rebellion against Eastern Empire in 613 AD at the battle of Antioch in Syria.
 (See Iran and Israel have worked together!)